Top.Mail.Ru

 Seymchan meteorite.
 Seymchan is a pallasite — an extraordinarily rare class of stony-iron meteorite — found on the Kolyma River in 1967.
 Cut and acid-etched, it reveals the Widmanstätten pattern: interlocking crystalline geometries that formed over millions of years in the parent body's slow cooling.
 STRUGA uses Seymchan in select LAB and DARK UNION pieces — wedding bands and pendants where a fragment of authentic outer-space iron joins terrestrial silver.
 For the deeper material story, see our carbon fibre and meteorite jewelry guide.

 Graphite carbon palette.
 Carbon fibre is the second material STRUGA expanded into.
-Rather than treating carbon as a single neutral black, STRUGA developed a six-tone palette branded Graphite: Classic Graphite (deep matte), Bloody Graphite (red-toned), Arctic Graphite (silver-toned), Winter Graphite (white-blue), Multy Graphite (multi-coloured weave), and Toxic Graphite (acid-green).
+Rather than treating carbon as a single neutral black, STRUGA developed a six-tone palette branded Graphite: Classic Graphite (deep matte), Bloody Graphite (red-toned), Arctic Graphite (silver-toned), Winter Graphite (white-blue), Fused Graphite (multi-coloured weave), and Toxic Graphite (acid-green).
 Each piece in the Carbon family uses one of these tones — sometimes paired with 925 silver, sometimes as pure carbon on suede cord.

 How to tell real Bali silver